Huotes/CommitMaker/README.md

 The original title for Star Wars was 'Skywalker: Texas Ranger'.
 Starring Chuck Norris.

 Some people ask for a Kleenex when they sneeze, Chuck Norris asks for a body bag.

+Chuck Norris doesn't need to use AJAX because pages are too afraid to postback anyways.